7storm7/know-how/rust-topics.md

 Rust has a feature for using a value without transferring ownership, called references (referencing/dereferencing).

 Types such as integers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
 So when you assing from one variable to the other the variable doesn't get invalid after assignment.Complier just clones the content.
+Rust has a special annotation called the **Copy trait** that we can place on types that are stored on the stack like integers are (we’ll talk more about traits in Chapter 10).
+If a type implements the Copy trait, a variable is still valid after assignment to another variable.
+Rust won’t let us annotate a type with Copy if the type, or any of its parts, has implemented the **Drop trait**.
+As a general rule, any group of simple scalar values can implement Copy, and nothing that requires allocation or is some form of resource can implement Copy.

 * Mutable references have one big restriction: you can have only one mutable reference to a particular piece of data at a time.
 * The concepts of ownership, borrowing, and slices ensure memory safety in Rust programs at compile time.